Questions? Reach a real person:

 The takeaway

 Puppy biting is normal exploration and play, peaking with teething and tiredness — not aggression and not a battle for dominance.
 Meet it with rest, redirection, and rewards, and that needle-toothed phase passes.
-Wondering what to focus on first with your puppy?
-Take the free 60-second quiz.

 References